 Our understanding of mental health in the world today is really poor, and i’d argue it holds back the entire world, not just the 27% of american adults who’ve been in therapy in the past two years.

 Suppose you have a computer which makes a lot of noise.
-This bothers you and the people around you because you find it hard to do your work with this thing making noise all the time.
+This bothers you and the people around you.
+You find it hard to do your work with this thing making noise all the time.
 You take the computer to a repair shop.
 The technician runs the computer until the noise starts.

 “Ahh, this is a classic case.
 Excessive fan syndrome.
 We see this all the time lately.
 We don’t really know what causes it, but for some computers, one of their fans runs like crazy.
 A healthy computer only uses its fan rarely.
 These computers with excessive fan syndrome run their fans much more often.”